songwang41/text_gen/docs/source/glossary.rst

 Attention mask
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 The attention mask is an optional argument used when batching sequences together.

+.. raw:: html

+   <iframe width="560" height="315" src="https://www.youtube.com/embed/M6adb1j2jPI" title="YouTube video player"
+   frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope;
+   picture-in-picture" allowfullscreen></iframe>

-This argument indicates to the model
-which tokens should be attended to, and which should not.
+This argument indicates to the model which tokens should be attended to, and which should not.

 For example, consider these two sequences: